 Find a balance that works for you.
 I still struggle with going full-force super mom or bed-ridden (with no in between).
 Learn to take care of your body in this new situation you’ve found yourself in.
 Schedule in more breaks throughout the day, including an after-work nap or earlier bedtime.
 Break your chores in half to allow your body to recuperate (take 2 days to vacuum, etc.) or get help from family members.

 2. TALK TO SOMEONE

 Don’t try to do this alone.
 Lyme is hard.
 Ask for help when you need it, call a friend when you’re struggling.
 Talk to a counselor if you are overwhelmed or feel like a burden to those around you.
 You aren’t, but it helps to hear it from someone else!
 Make it a regular habit to reach out for encouragement from those who are helpful.

 This is something I wish I would have learned from the start.
 You can read about all my tips for self-care in my mindfulness series.
 I highly recommend this for any Lyme sufferer.

 Fill your life with things that inspire you.
 Maybe you used to be into music, art or decorating.
 Start learning about your passions again!
 Use this opportunity to give yourself a fresh start–a new motivation for life.
 When you’re in pain or depressed 24/7 because of Lyme, thinking of waking up to that life every day is not going to be motivating.
 Because I love art, I was inspired by the life of Frida Kahlo and how she painted every day she was bedridden.

-You can read more about places to discover new hobbies or interests in my post Why You Need to Find a Hobby Today.
+You can read more about places to discover new hobbies or interests in my post Why You Need to Discover Your Hobby.